vvr-rao/Flask-on-AWS-EKS/README.md

 ## Step 3 - Create an EKS Cluster with nodes.
 This is easy with eksctl.
 This is the command I used;
 <br>eksctl create cluster --name my-cluster3  --version 1.21 --region us-east-1 --nodegroup-name my-nodes --node-type t2.micro --nodes 2
-The above creates a cluster with 2 nodes.
+<br>The above creates a cluster with 2 nodes.
 I plan to have a pod on each node. (refer the deployment.yaml)

 It looks like the EKS cluster needs to sit in it's own VPC. eksctl creates the new VPC and takes care of subnet creation, security groups, roles tec.
 It also creates a CloudFormation template which is useful.